lsst-dm/dm_dev_guide/coding/python_style_guide.rst

     k = list(mydict.keys())

-where :class:`list` ensures that a view or iterator is not being retained.
+where ``list`` ensures that a view or iterator is not being retained.

 .. _style-guide-py-subprocess: